MediciHouse07/Learning_Records/CSR_Marketing.md

 - 4Cs, how close is the channel design to target needs
 - what percentage of the target market will I reach
 - best design in efficiency and cost, cost

+## 1-17

+2023/03/26

+0000<->0200

+- snake graph
+- yes, do they know that, you need sales and marketing
+- large account vs small account
+- identify the needs then decide channel partner